Right-angle PCB Traces: It’s Time to Kill the MythsBy ZM Peterson • Dec 27, 2019

 As of today, digital designers need not worry about right-angle PCB traces as a source of EMI.
 The smart RF designer should already use isolation techniques to prevent this form of EMI from inducing noise in other circuit blocks.
 Even designers working beyond the mmWave regime will implement sufficient isolation measures in their board, regardless of frequency.

-This objection used to be valid in the 1980’s, but with newer etchant solutions used for copper etching during manufacturing, you can effectively ignore this problem unless you are working with a typical Chinese manufacturer.
+This objection used to be valid in the 1980’s, but with newer etchant solutions used for copper etching during manufacturing, you can effectively ignore this problem unless you are working with a manufacturer who is cutting corners.
 A few decades ago, etchant solutions tended to have higher surface tension and viscosity, causing them to accumulate and sit in the 90-degree corners in right-angle PCB traces.
 This would cause over-etching at corners, leading to excessive surface roughness on copper traces.
 Today, any American manufacturer that wants to keep their doors open knows not to use these older etchants.
 However, this continues to be a problem with low-quality overseas manufacturers.

 Microscope image showing over-etching on some copper traces.